ouzdev/NetMinApiCrudProject/README.md

 `dotnet new web -o MinApi`

-To open the project in vs code after creating the project, first open the project directory on the command line with the `cd {ProjectName}` command, then `code .` you can open the project in a new vs code window with the command
+To open the project in vs code after creating the project, first open the project directory on the command line with the `cd {ProjectFileName}` command, then `code .` you can open the project in a new vs code window with the command